radioTNSproject/tiny13_Super_PSone/README.md

 Orange LED is Standby (was only green on original PSX)

-Picture of system before installing the raspberry, the tiny is on top right, neqr the MaxWell 5V/5A power supply :
+Picture of system before installing the raspberry, the tiny is on top right, near the MaxWell 5V/5A power supply :

 ![alt text](img/signal-2021-03-23-18-03-11-215_mini.jpg)